-- 2. Once a new file is created, you will be brought to the input page of the selected analysis type if in Page View or the input screen split with the report either on the right of the bottom of the screen if in Full View. - a.
+- 2. Once a new file is created, you will be brought to the input page of the selected analysis type if in Page View or the input screen split with the report on either the right or the bottom of the screen if in Full View. - a.
 Page View

 - i.
-If Basic Freeway Segment was selected, you will be brought to the Basic page. - ii.
-If Freeway Merge Segment was selected, you will be brought to the Merge page. - If Freeway Diverge Segment was selected, you will be brought to the Diverge page. - iv.
+If Freeway Basic Segment was selected, you will be brought to the Basic page. - ii.
+If Freeway Merge Segment was selected, you will be brought to the Merge page. - iii.
+If Freeway Diverge Segment was selected, you will be brought to the Diverge page. - iv.
 If Freeway Weaving Segment was selected, you will be brought to the Weaving page. - v.
 If Freeway Facility was selected, you will be brought to the General page. - vi.
-If Freeway Facility with Segmentation Tool was selected, you will be brought to the General page but a Segmentation window will also pop up for you to populate. - vii.
-If Planning-Level Freeway Facility Analysis was selected, you will be brought to the Facility page.
+If Planning-Level Freeway Facility Analysis was selected, you will be brought to the Facility page. - vii.
+If Freeway Reliability Analysis was selected, you will be brought to the Base page.